New Ibajay, Philippines -

 We partnered with Daisy of CEnAG Solar to implement a Mini Energy Storage System to match the 300 kWh needs for New Ibajay.
 Now there’s no limit to the amount of energy that can power the community.
 If an enterprising project in the village needs additional power our scalable system can increase storage capacity while maintaining quality control.

 We expect that within 15 years the community’s energy cooperative will own the entire renewable energy system.
-Our Smart Payment Verification (SPV) system enables energy users to manage their own usage through the pay-as-you-go system, while the smart meters provide seamless energy delivery and a transparent payment method.
+Smart payment verification (SPV) enables users to manage their own energy usage through a prepaid system, while smart meters provide seamless energy delivery and a transparent payment method.

 Acquired through a tailored financing plan, New Ibajay is prepared to secure its renewable energy and independence well into the future.